 Think winter is when the brightest produce goes into hibernation?
 Think again: Citrus fruits are at their peak seasonality this time of year, so it’s a great time to use them to add flavor to your food.
 But how?
 And which ones?
-Good news: We’ve broken down what you need to know about 11 varietals — and the best ways to try them.
+Good news: We’ve created this handy list of citrus fruits, including 11 varietals to know and the best ways to use them.

-Tart with a hint of sweetness.
-Perfect for cutting in half crosswise, topping with brown sugar and brûléeing with a culinary torch for a caramelized crunch.
-Their tartness is a great contrast to the sugary topping — top it with crème fraîche for a special treat.
+Tart with a hint of sweetness, grapefruit are perfect for cutting in half crosswise, topping with brown sugar and brûléeing with a culinary torch for a caramelized crunch.
+Their tartness is a great contrast to the sugary topping — top with crème fraîche for a special treat.
+Grapefruit segments also work well in salads and creamy sauces like classic beurre blanc.

 Navel oranges have a bright flavor with a touch of acidity.
 These seedless fruits are perfect for making marmalade because of their unreal sweetness and flavor, especially when warm spices like cardamom and ginger are added to your recipe.